roe-sh/project-1/README.md

 # project-1
-This is my first portfolio , using CSS HTML and bootstrap at nav bar.
+This is my first portfolio , using CSS HTML and bootstrap .